Reconcile with God

 Jesus did not die to gain God’s love for man, but to gain people back to God (Romans 5:8).
 In fact, God’s plan of reconciliation was planned back in eternity, even before the entrance of sin (Revelation 13:8).
 Thus, in the hope of the atoning sacrifice, it was possible for Abraham’s faith to be counted as righteousness (Romans 4:3) and for him to be considered a friend of God (James 2:23) even before Jesus offered His life on the cross.

 Paul wrote, “For if when we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life” (Romans 5:10).
-This confirms that justification is not only forgiveness of sin but also the renewal of a loving relationship with God (Romans 3:20, 28; 4:25; 5:1).
+This confirms that justification is not only forgiveness of past sin but also the daily renewal of a loving relationship with God through sanctification and victory over all sins (Romans 3:20, 28; 4:25; 5:1).
 It is this gospel truth that brings to the heart of all believers peace, joy, and hope of eternal salvation.

 In His service,